-It’s very common for people to work on both types of tax numbers, but it can cause significant confusion when it comes to filing their annual tax return.
-We’ve decided to explain how this all works and end the confusion once and for all.
+People frequently work on both sorts of tax statistics, but this can lead to major confusion when it comes time to file their annual tax return.
+We’ve decided to explain how everything works in order to clear things up once and for all.

-If you’re running your own business, you’re probably familiar with your Australian Business Number (ABN).
-As a business owner, you also have to comply with the rules set out by the Australian Tax Office (ATO).
-Your ABN doesn’t simply give you a reference point when sending invoices and other documents, and it also means that you’re accountable to the ATO if you don’t comply with your tax obligations.
+You’re probably familiar with your Australian Business Number if you own a business (ABN).
+As a business owner, you must also follow the Australian Tax Office’s regulations (ATO).
+Your ABN serves as a reference point for mailing invoices and other papers, as well as indicating that you are responsible to the ATO if you fail to meet your tax obligations.

-An ABN is a number that identifies your business.
-It doesn’t replace your tax file number.
-Find out how to register an ABN.
-You’ll need it for tax and other business activities.
+An ABN is a unique identifier for your company.
+It is not a substitute for your tax identification number.
+Discover how to obtain an ABN.
+It will be required for tax and other commercial purposes.

 What is Australian Business Number?

-An Australian Business Number, commonly known as an ABN, is the unique identifier of your business to the government and community.
+An Australian Business Number, or ABN, is your company’s unique identify with the government and the general public.

-- Avoid having business clients withhold a percentage of any payments they make to you.
+- Avoid having your business clients withhold a portion of any cash you get

 - Register a .com.au, .net.au, or .org.au domain name

-Not everyone needs an ABN.
-To get one, you need to be running a business or other enterprise (as opposed to a hobby).
+An ABN is not required for everyone.
+To obtain one, you must own or operate a business or other operation (as opposed to a hobby).

-- Sole traders are the only owner and legally responsible for all aspects of the business.
-They are eligible for an ABN
+- Sole traders are the lone owners of a firm and are legally accountable for all elements of it.
+Partnerships are eligible for an ABN.

 - Partnerships are eligible for an ABN as two or more people or entities who run a business and distribute income and losses between themselves